itsOwen/CyberScraper-2077/README.md

 - 🤖 **AI-Powered Extraction**: Utilizes cutting-edge AI models to understand and parse web content intelligently.
 - 💻 **Sleek Streamlit Interface**: User-friendly GUI that even a chrome-armed street samurai could navigate.
 - 🔄 **Multi-Format Support**: Export your data in JSON, CSV, HTML, SQL or Excel – whatever fits your cyberdeck.
-- 🌐 **Stealth Mode**: Built-in proxy support to keep you ghosting through the net.
-(Currently under development)
+- 🌐 **Stealth Mode**: Implemented stealth mode parameters that helps it from getting detected as bot.
 - 🚀 **Async Operations**: Lightning-fast scraping that would make a Trauma Team jealous.
 - 🧠 **Smart Parsing**: Structures scraped content as if it was extracted straight from the engram of a master netrunner.
 - 🛡️ **Ethical Scraping**: Respects robots.txt and site policies.
 We may be in 2077, but we still have standards.
+- 🌐 **Proxy Mode (Coming Soon)**: Built-in proxy support to keep you ghosting through the net.
-- 🛡️ **Navigate through the Pages**: Navigate through the webpage and scrap the data from different pages.
-(Coming Soon)
+- 🛡️ **Navigate through the Pages (Coming Soon)**: Navigate through the webpage and scrap the data from different pages.

 ## 🎥 Demo